 Those techniques work, and you’ll still have to get used to waking up not knowing for sure what will happen.
 And you’ll have to get used to looking stupid, if not now then in the future.

 I started doing videos.
 Some of the older ones make me cringe.
 The ones that make me cringe are the reason I’m here.

 I started writing blogs.
 Some of my old blogs are poorly worded or outright nonsense.
 The blog posts that make me cringe led to the book that lets me live.

 Mindset.
 Identity.
 Story.

-And to think deeply about this question, What stories are you telling yourself about yourself?
+What stories are you telling yourself about yourself?
 How can you change these stories?